Frequently Asked Questions

 It’s important that if you are buying a fire door, that you get it fitted by a qualified professional.
 If you’d don’t, you risk the fire door not performing properly.

-For more information visit the Fire Door section on our website.
+For more information visit the Fire Doors section on our website.

 How do I find out if my door is environmentally friendly?